 Seven years ago, we decided to take our first steps into developing a co-production culture within Camphill Village Trust.
 We wanted to improve every single interaction whether it be between a person and their support worker, a group working together on a project that benefits the whole community or even by creating opportunities for people to have real influence over the governance and direction of the charity.

-We share responsibilities, celebrate achievements and equally, embrace failure as part of the process.
-Similarly, this means that results may not always be achieved quickly or in the way expected.
-However, nobody said co-production was easy or for the faint hearted but the results are worth it.
+At the core of the coproduction process is the commitment to share responsibility, celebrate achievements and equally, embrace challenges when they occur.
+This means that results may not always be achieved quickly or in the way expected.
+However, nobody said co-production was easy or for the faint-hearted but the results are worth it.